vuongptnguyen/Whiteblock_User_Guide/docs/overview.rst

   - NEM
   - Monero

+Note

-If you have a client of your own which you would like Whiteblock to support, please contact us at hello@whiteblock.io.
+Have a client of your own?
+If you would like Whiteblock to provde support for your client, please contact us at hello@whiteblock.io.